-This methodology requires at least two trained personnel, both for objectivity and safety.
+This methodology requires at least two people, one driver and at least one passenger performing the assessments and managing the camera.
 An additional person in the office should be designated as a point-of-contact with cell phone numbers of both field personnel and their planned schedule (i.e., location and time).